Differentially Private Two-Stage Empirical Risk Minimization with Applications to Individualized Treatment Rule: Simulation Studies

 \item \textbf{Nonlinear optimal ITR (misspecified; heteroscedastic).}

 \end{enumerate}

-We compare our DP-2ERM with a conventional DP baseline based on the strong composition theorem (\texttt{Private--composition} in Figure~\ref{fig:simulation}).
-In the absence of a direct competitor for our specific 2ERM problem setting, we construct a benchmark by modifying our proposed DP-2ERM framework to align with standard assumptions in the existing literature.
-Specifically, the benchmark incorporates two key modifications.
-First, since existing theoretical frameworks assume the second mechanism provides a privacy guarantee (for a given privacy budget) regardless of the specific realization of the first-stage output \cite{dong2022gaussian}, the benchmark utilizes a worst-case stability bound from Corollary~\ref{cor:DP_objective_perturbation}.
-Second, while standard composition theorems necessitate privacy mechanisms at every stage, we do not inject noise into the first stage of this baseline, thereby granting the benchmark a utility advantage.
+We compare DP-2ERM against composition-style baselines tailored to each weighting family.
+The construction differs between IPW and EBW/MMD: \begin{itemize}[leftmargin=*] \item \textbf{\texttt{IPW (Private - composition)}}: a literal stage-wise composition.
+The first stage privately fits the logistic propensity model with budget $\varepsilon/2$ via the Chaudhuri--Monteleoni--Sarwate mechanism \cite{chaudhuri2011differentially}; the second stage runs the data-independent-weight DP-ERM of Corollary~\ref{cor:DP_guarnatee_weighted_ERM} calibrated using the deterministic bound $\max_i \tilde{w}_i \le 1 + \exp(M R_{\textup{IPW}})$, which holds under $\|\hat{\lambda}\|_2 \le R_{\textup{IPW}}$. \item \textbf{\texttt{EBW/MMD (Private - composition)}}: no off-the-shelf DP first-stage mechanism is available, so only the second stage is privatized using the method-specific regime of Corollary~\ref{cor:DP_objective_perturbation}.
+Each family's first-stage constraint yields $\max_i w_i \le R_{\textup{method}}$, which sharpens the unconditional $\overline{W}_2 = O(n^{3/2})$ to $\overline{W}_2 = O(n\sqrt{R_{\textup{method}}})$ and tightens $\overline{W}_1$ from $4n$ to $\le 2n + 2R_{\textup{method}}$. \end{itemize}

+Hyperparameters $(R_{\textup{method}}, \lambda_{\textup{method}})$ are jointly tuned on an independently simulated validation set disjoint from every training replicate---so tuning consumes no privacy budget on the training data---by maximizing average bootstrap-\textit{out-of-bag} (OOB) accuracy across privacy budgets, following \cite{wang2020minimal,chen2023robust}.

-Performance is summarized by \emph{accuracy}, defined as the fraction of test points for which the estimated ITR matches the true optimal treatment, evaluated across a range of privacy budgets $\epsilon$.
-For DP-2ERM with Gaussian objective perturbation, we set $\delta=1/n$, a standard choice in the differential privacy literature.
-To ensure fair comparison across weighting mechanisms, we tune regularization parameters via a bootstrap-based validation procedure: over a prespecified grid, we select the parameter that maximizes the average empirical value on out-of-bag samples, following \citep{wang2020minimal} and \citep{chen2023robust}.
+Performance is summarized by \emph{accuracy}, defined as the fraction of test points for which the estimated ITR matches the true optimal treatment, evaluated across a range of privacy budgets $\varepsilon$.
+For Gaussian objective perturbation we set $\delta = 1/n$ (or $\delta = 1/(2n)$ per stage for \texttt{IPW (Private - composition)}, so the overall Gaussian guarantee is $(\varepsilon, 1/n)$-DP), a standard choice in the differential privacy literature.